Purfview/whisper-standalone-win/README.md

 Guide how to run the command line programs: https://www.youtube.com/watch?v=A3nwRCV-bTU
 Examples how to do batch processing on the multiple files: https://github.com/Purfview/whisper-standalone-win/discussions/29

-## OpenAI's Whisper standalone info:

-By default the subtitles are created in the current folder.
-Needs 'FFmpeg.exe' in PATH, or copy it to Whisper's folder [Subtitle Edit downloads FFmpeg automatically].

 ## Faster-Whisper standalone info: